 I'm not sure anyone talks about college writing classes.
 Movies say we have our classes in auditoriums.
-Those are only intro classes.
-Writing classes, also known as writing workshops, never have over eighteen people usually.
+Writing classes, also known as workshops, never have over eighteen people.
 I have one with twelve people right now.
 One time only six people showed up.
-On the first day, we … Continue reading What writing classes always are…
+On the first day, we introduce ourselves for almost seven minutes each. … Continue reading What writing classes are like

 People always say writers can write whatever they want, but I doubt that's true.
-Some publication companies don't accept "cliché" or "unoriginal" ideas anymore, because it's harder to market just another vampire story now.
+Some publishing companies don't accept "cliché" ideas since it's harder to market stories.
 Which, in turn, lowers the endless possibilities that writers can write about.
-Some of those outdated story plots include: Vampires Werewolves … Continue reading Not acceptable stories
+Some of those outdated story plots include: Vampires Werewolves Mermaids Character waking up at the beginning … Continue reading Not acceptable stories

 There’s a tranquility in storms The world may crash and burn The rain may pour and scream But there’s a glint of light Hope shines from The people surrounding you The dogs loving you They gleam through the wall of water Always.

 There's always awards - a winner - when it comes to creative arts.
 A favorite to pick.
 But it doesn't have to be that way.
 I attended a music festival a while back.
-I stood surrounded by creativity of different genres and styles.
-A line stood between the artists in the middle of the day; … Continue reading Less than or equal to?
+I stood surrounded by different genres and styles.
+Artists with more stage lights and fireworks played at the end.
+Those artists, of … Continue reading Less than or equal to?

-Most times, I believe writing's the thing for me.
-I'm always a good critic of stories and love telling them no matter what.
+Most of the time, I believe writing's the thing for me.
+I'm always a good story critic and love telling them no matter what.
 People's reactions to words are always interesting and compelling.
 But sometimes that changes.
-I'll get critiques that say I need to take a writing course cause I can't tell a story at … Continue reading Negative Critiques Destroy
+I'll get critiques that say I need to take a writing course cause I can't tell a story … Continue reading Negative critiques destroy